mccode-dev/Schools/2025/SOLEIL_Hercules_April_2025/README.md

 ![DARTS session](doc/Fig-2-DARTS-starting-session.png "DARTS session")

 A Desktop is displayed shortly after the connection.
+It provides plenty of software, not only McXtrace, but also Jupyter, Orange3/Quasar, Fastosh, Dioptas, Mantis-Xray, ab-initio/MD, PyMCA/Silx/PyFAI, Napari, etc.

-:warning: To find back an previously opened session, use the "Manage sessions" button on the right of the login -page..
+:warning: To find back an previously opened session, use the "Manage sessions" button on the right of the login-page.

 #### Prerequisite: Your own installation